 The City of Rochester bustles with energy and excitement, making it a great place to work, live, and visit.
 Located at the heart of a nine-county region of more than one million people, the central business district offers employers short commute times, inexpensive parking, and world-class office space.
 Food choices range from street-corner hotdog carts to gourmet restaurants.
-Lunchtime diversions include concerts by members of the Rochester Philharmonic Orchestra, lectures and brownbag-book discussions at the Central Library, and a host of visual arts exhibits such as those in the gallery at One Bausch and Lomb Place.
+Lunchtime diversions include concerts by members of the Rochester Philharmonic Orchestra, lectures and brownbag-book discussions at the Central Library.
 But perhaps downtown's most important asset for employers is the intangible sense of freedom and vibrancy it brings to the workplace.
 Employees are not trapped by their vehicles.
 They can push away from their desk, take a brisk walk down the street or along the Genesee River, and return to work with new energy and focus.